-Having been trained by the U.S. Army including Special Forces and having modern American equipment, such as the hand held anti-tank Javelin, the anti-aircraft Stinger, and drones, the Ukrainian army has been very effective against the much greater number of Russian troops, tanks, and aircraft to the amazement of military experts around the world.
+Having been trained by the U.S. Army including Special Forces and having modern American equipment, the Ukrainian army has been very effective against the much greater number of Russian troops, tanks, and aircraft to the amazement of military experts around the world.
 Were it not for Russia’s huge supply of artillery, missiles, bombs, bombs, and aircraft, the Ukrainians would probably be winning.
-The Russians have not been able to take and control any major city except for Mariupol in May, although about 2000 Ukrainian soldiers are still holding out in a large steel mill there despite dwindling food, water, and ammunition.
-Some 21,000 civilians have been killed during the siege.
+The Russians have not been able to take and control any major city.
 See https://www.youtube.com/watch?v=bhrduL7efLw.

-This all shows that a motivated well trained army defending its homeland can hold its own against a foe which has many more troops, tanks, aircraft, weapons, much more ammunition and equipment.
+This all shows that a motivated well trained army defending its homeland can hold its own against a foe which has many more troops, much more ammunition, and equipment.
 So far the Russian invasion has stalled and the war is a stalemate.

 The free world has a stake in this war because a threat to freedom anywhere is a threat to freedom everywhere.
 The world cannot tolerate blatant aggression by a larger country upon a smaller country.
 World peace is at stake because unhindered aggression and oppression eventually lead to bigger wars.
-In the future may sanctions by united peaceful nations (currently 50) be sufficient deterrents to war and atrocities due to the memory of its consequences, thus being a precedent for a world at peace.
+In the future may sanctions by united peaceful nations be sufficient deterrents to war and atrocities due to the memory of their consequences, a precedent for a world at peace.
 If Ukraine loses, that may embolden China to do the same with Taiwan.
 May all this horrendous suffering be not in vain.
-The United Nations has designed impartial mechanisms for arbitration and mediation of international disputes.
-If only the world would have the confidence and trust to use them!
-The Church once served this function among Catholic countries.

 Prayer has won wars.
 And we might mention that people are praying not only in the Ukraine, but in churches and homes all over the world…… holy hours, rosaries, and a worldwide novena plus the consecration of Russia and Ukraine to the Immaculate Heart of Mary led by Pope Francis in Rome on March 25, the feast of the Annunciation.
 It was a really a renewal of the consecration that St. Pope John Paul II made in union with all of the bishops of the world on March 25, 1984.
-In 1989 the satellite countries received their freedom from Communism and in 1991 the Soviet Union disintegrated, leaving only Russia as Ukraine declared its independence.
+In 1989 the satellite countries received their freedom from Communism and in 1991 the Soviet Union disintegrated, leaving only Russia.

-At the beginning of April, the Russian Army is withdrawing from Kyiv after a six week siege under intense shelling and bombardment, reminiscent of the Middle Ages, and is now focusing on the eastern part of the country.
-This may be an admission that Russia has been unable to take the capital, its main objective since the invasion began on February 24.
-It seems that the intercession of St. Michael, the patron of Kyiv, prevailed.
-His large statue overlooks the large city.
-President Zelensky remains in power in the capital despite 12 assassination attempts.
-However, outside of Kyiv 900 bodies were found executed by the withdrawing troops.
-Russia is repositioning its troops, reorganizing, replenishing losses with fresh troops including mercenaries from Libya and Syria, and resupplying.
+At the beginning of April, the Russian Army is withdrawing from Kyiv and focusing on the eastern part of the country.
+This may be an admission that Russia has been unable to take the capital, its main objective after weeks of bombardment since the first days of the invasion that began on February 24.
+However, Russia may be simply repositioning its troops, reorganizing, replenishing losses with fresh troops, and resupplying.

 In Poland Archbishop Waclaw Depo, the state chaplain presided at a Mass organized by the Polish knights at the National Shrine of Our Lady of Czestochowa.
 He also blessed rosaries to be distributed to the refugees.